Free Application for Federal Student Aid (FAFSA)

 After Submitting the FAFSA

-- The federal government will send a student aid report (SAR) approximately a week after students have submitted their FAFSA.
+- The federal government will send a student aid report (SAR) approximately a week after a student has submitted a FAFSA.
 A copy will also be sent to NICC.

 - Log in to your Xpress account and view your missing required documents under Student Records>Financial Aid.
 The sooner the required documents are submitted, the sooner the application will be complete.
 One of the additional information requests may be for tax information.
 Federal guidelines do not allow the College to accept tax returns.
 Students (and/or parents) must link the FAFSA through the IRS Data Retrieval Tool or request and submit an IRS Tax Return Transcript.

 - Once the application is complete, the Financial Aid Office will compile the funding options and notify students through the mail and their Xpress account that the award letter is ready to be viewed.
 An award letter explains the types of funding that you are eligible to receive such as grants, scholarships, student loans and work study.

 - Contact the Financial Aid Office with any questions.
 If additional assistance is needed regarding the FAFSA, the Iowa College Access Network (ICAN) is a great place to start.